wp-plugins/posts-in-sidebar/readme.txt

 == Credits ==

-I would like to say "thank you" to all the people who helped me, in particular [Jeff](http://profiles.wordpress.org/specialk/ "Jeff's profile page") for helping me in revisioning this plugin.
+I would like to say *Thank You* to all the people who helped me, in particular [Jeff](http://profiles.wordpress.org/specialk/ "Jeff's profile page") for helping me in revisioning this plugin.